 Ten Directions: founded in 2011, this training programme takes a broad view of ecotherapy and its place in the wider landscape of ecopsychology and environmental concern.
 Students come from a wide variety of backgrounds including counsellors and psychotherapists who want to take their work outdoors, spiritual and shamanic practitioners, and people engaged in various outdoor fields who want to become more psychologically orientated in their work with individuals or groups.
 The programme, which is grounded in a synthesis of Buddhist and Western approaches, consists of 5 core units, each delivered over a 4 week period, during which students receive daily exercises by email and post responses in an online forum.
 These core units are practical and are aimed at developing a regular outdoor practice.
 In addition, students attend 90 hours of seminars, workshops or training intensives of their choice out of a wide range of courses on offer.
 There is also an option to carry on for a 2nd year of mentored practice.
 More information.
 Course Facilitators include: Caroline Brazier, Stephen McCabe, Paul Maiteny, Harriet Lock, Sam Lewis, Fairlie Winship and Elise Tate as well as a number of other contributors.

 Wild Therapy: Running since 2012, this one year training brings therapy into the wild, and wildness into therapy.
 Wild therapy is an exploration and celebration of therapy’s wildness, its capacity to transcend the limitations we place on our own creativity and connectedness.
 Central to the year is encountering the other-than-human and more-than-human, and exploring their role in the therapeutic process.
 From this we can learn to transform fear-based defensive practice into contact-based adventurous practice.
 The sequence of three residentials and a non-residential weekend takes participants into increasingly wild environments, and finally into the city to explore how the journey has changed relationship with familiar domestication, and how Wild Therapy can be integrated into participant's work.
 Wild Therapy was founded by Nick Totton.
 Current Wild Therapy training is run by Leo Guest, Jayne Johnson, Emma Palmer, Allison Priestman and Stephen Tame.
-NB the main Wild Therapy website is currently being re-vamped, so please contact individual practitioners for more details of upcoming Wild Therapy training.
+More information about Wild Therapy and Wild Therapy trainings can be found here.

 WTR Facilitator Development Adventure: a one year-long facilitator training and development group journey for people already facilitating The Work That Reconnects and similar eco-psychological processes, or those who wish to do so.
 Venue: Bath.
 Facilitators: Kirsti Norris, Jenny Mackewn and Chris Johnstone (author of “Find Your Power” and “Active Hop” written with Joanna Macy).